-Confused about milk options?
-You are certainly not alone.
-With plant-based diets growing in popularity, the demand and interest for almond milk have risen dramatically, while the demand for cow’s milk has decreased in the past several years.
-But is almond milk actually a good choice?
-And which one is healthier?
+With plant-based diets growing in popularity, the demand and interest for almond milk have risen dramatically, but is almond milk a healthy choice?
+And is it healthier than cow’s milk?
 Here is the nutritional breakdown of almond milk vs. cow milk.

 What’s the difference between almond milk and cow milk?